haydenmbradley/power-outage-machine-learning/README.md

 ### Data Cleaning

 In order to access this data, one can download the data from Purdue's engineering website [here](https://engineering.purdue.edu/LASCI/research-data/outages) as an xlsx document.
 I then loaded it into jupyter notebook using the `pd.read_excel` command.
 While loading it in, I skipped the first 5 rows and deleted the first column and row of the data, which leaves only the 57 columns and 1534 rows of data.
 In addition to this, I combined the `OUTAGE.START.DATE` and `OUTAGE.START.TIME` columns into a `pd.Timestamp` column named `OUTAGE.START`.
 I similarly combined `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME` into one column named `OUTAGE.RESTORATION`.
 On top of this, I divided every `OUTAGE.DURATION` value by 60, to convert it from minutes to hours.
-Finally I removed the columns of data that are unnecessary to my current investigation, leaving just the columns: `OUTAGE.START`, `CLIMATE.REGION`, `CLIMATE.CATEGORY`, `CAUSE.CATEGORY`, `CUSTOMERS.AFFECTED`, `ANOMALY.LEVEL`, `NERC.REGION`, `U.S._STATE`, and `OUTAGE.DURATION`.
+Finally, I removed the columns of data that are unnecessary to my current investigation, leaving just the columns: `OUTAGE.START`, `CLIMATE.REGION`, `CLIMATE.CATEGORY`, `CAUSE.CATEGORY`, `CUSTOMERS.AFFECTED`, `ANOMALY.LEVEL`, `NERC.REGION`, `U.S._STATE`, and `OUTAGE.DURATION`.
 With all of this done, here is what the head of my DataFrame looks like:

 | OUTAGE.START        | CLIMATE.REGION     | CLIMATE.CATEGORY   | CAUSE.CATEGORY     | CUSTOMERS.AFFECTED | ANOMALY.LEVEL | NERC.REGION | U.S._STATE | OUTAGE.DURATION |
 |---------------------|--------------------|---------------------|---------------------|---------------------:|----------------:|:-------------|:------------|------------------:|